Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 If sales generates the leads themselves, they skip lead scoring and simply conduct the needs assessment and discovery call to identify SALs and SQLs.
 We'll review both lead scoring and discovery calls below, but if you attract leads without the help of a marketing team, you can jump to the discovery call below.

 Before marketing distributes a lead to the sales team, they give points to leads when they take certain actions that indicate buying intent or have specific demographic data that show a fit with their ICP.
 Behaviors and traits associated with high-value leads receive more points.
-Once it's created, this point system is often automated through lead scoring software and/or lead distribution software.
+Once created, point systems are often automated through lead scoring software and/or lead distribution software.

 Lead scoring models typically assign points based on: